PlumHound/PlumHound/README.md

                         Specify a Single Cypher Query -bp,--BusiestPath BUSIESTPATH [BUSIESTPATH ...]
                         Find the X Shortest Paths that give the most users a path to Domain Admins.
 Need to specified [short|all] for shortestpath and the number of results.
-Ex: PlumHound -cu all 3 -ap,--AnalyzePath ANALYZEPATH [ANALYZEPATH ...]
+Ex: PlumHound -bp all 3 -ap,--AnalyzePath ANALYZEPATH [ANALYZEPATH ...]
                         Analyze 'Attack Paths' between two nodes and find which path needs to be remediated to brake the path.